Hellmann-Lab/scRNA-seq_Contamination/README.md

 - **applying different correction methods:** We compare three methods that are designed to remove noise originating from ambient/ background RNA: [CellBender](https://www.biorxiv.org/content/10.1101/791699v1), [SoupX](https://doi.org/10.1093/gigascience/giaa151) and [DecontX](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-1950-6) in a range of different parameter settings.
 - **evaluation of correction performance:** We evaluated the output of each method by comparing to our genotype based estimations and calculating metrics to assess denoising performance.

-## Further analysis
+## Figure scripts

-Beyond the standardized pipeline, we summarize results and perform further analysis with regards to
+Beyond the standardized pipeline, we summarize results and perform further analysis and create figures with regards to
 - **dataset composition**: Strain and cell type composition of input datasets, as well as some additional statistics about the genotype estimation strategy.
 - **origin of background RNA**: Comparison of endogenous expression, background RNA contamination and empty droplet profiles.
 - **method benchmark**: Summarizing the method comparison results across datasets and parameter settings.

-## Figures

-Here, we provide the scripts to generate the figures in the manuscript.